piotrekn/ng-rxjs-safe-subscribe/README.md

 import { RxjsOnDestroy } from 'ng-rxjs-safe-subscribe';
 ```

-Extend the class with `RxjsOnDestroy` that implements `OnDestroy` hook.
+Extend the class with `RxjsOnDestroy` that implements the `OnDestroy` hook.

 ```typescript
 export class AppComponent extends RxjsOnDestroy